What is Positive Input Ventilation?

 When considering the possibility of installing a loft mounted PIV system into a terraced or semi-detached

 property, there should be a party wall in the loft area and it must be fully intact.
-Any PIV unit installed must

-not be commissioned until it is, as it could spread smoke and fire from one property to the other.
-If an intact
+Any PIV unit installed must not be commissioned until it is, as it could spread smoke and fire from one property to the other.
+If an intact party wall is not achievable, seek specialist advice before proceeding.

 If background ventilation and extraction are to be installed alongside Positive Input Ventilation (PIV), additional research is necessary.
 PIV systems are designed to expel air from the property through existing gaps and crevices.
-However, in highly insulated homes where these gaps are minimized, PIV may not be as effective, and the use of decentralized Mechanical Extract Ventilation (dMEV) in wet rooms is typically recommended.
+However, in highly insulated homes where these gaps are minimized, PIV may not be as effective, and the use of decentralized mechanical extract ventilation (dMEV) in wet rooms is typically recommended.
 Usually installed through landing ceilings and into the loft, asbestos awareness is a must, especially with textured ceiling coatings and potential asbestos in the loft area itself.

 Tips on controlling moisture and condensation.